 - Sex — Men have a higher risk of stroke than women.
 Women are usually older when they have strokes, and they're more likely to die of strokes than are men.

 - Hormones — Use of birth control pills or hormone therapies that include estrogen increases risk.

 A stroke can sometimes cause temporary or permanent disabilities, depending on how long the brain lacks blood flow and which part was affected.
 Complications may include:

 - Memory loss or thinking difficulties.
 Many people who have had strokes experience some memory loss.
-Others may have difficulty thinking, making judgments, reasoning and understanding concepts.
+Others may have difficulty thinking, reasoning, making judgments and understanding concepts.

 - Emotional problems.
 People who have had strokes may have more difficulty controlling their emotions, or they may develop depression.

 - Changes in behavior and self-care ability.
-People who have had strokes may become more withdrawn and less social or more impulsive.
+People who have had strokes may become more withdrawn.
 They may need help with grooming and daily chores.

 Many stroke prevention strategies are the same as strategies to prevent heart disease.
 In general, healthy lifestyle recommendations include: